Haakjvork/musicbee-sync-lastfm-playcount/README.md

 If you also have enabled "Query Album Artist too when different from Track Artist", it would make another 2 queries using AlbumArtist, but as "Aiko El Grupo" was already queried, it won't happen in this example.

-Also, if you have enabled "Query Sort Title too when different from Track Name", it will make 6 mores queries in this case, using SortTitle instead of SongTitle:
+Also, if you have enabled "Query Sort Title too when different from Track Name", it will make 3 mores queries in this case, using SortTitle instead of SongTitle.
+If the accent is still different, it will make 3 more:

 7. Song: "Soy una fracasada estúpida" Artist: "Aiko El Grupo;Mujeres"
 8. Song: "Soy una fracasada estúpida" Artist: "Aiko El Grupo"